wall-garden/.github/profile/readme.md

 - Cut the bars, welded mesh and the plexiglass to required size (depends on the wall size),
 - Build the mechanical structure,
-- Dig holes in plexiglass (I did that with a ,
+- Dig holes in plexiglass (I did that with grinding machine with a 1mm thick blade and then I used the heat gun with a conic metal tube to enlarge it),
 - Plant peppers.

 More details will be given here soon ... [instructions.md](instructions.md)